 Health is the ultimate revenge against the abuser and old behavior patterns.
 Perpetrators want the victim to always be blind, deaf, sick and silent.
-Make the decision to never keep another secret for others.
+Make the decision to never keep another secret from yourself.
 Be loyal and devoted to self first.

 Recovery is not another method of Self-Sabotage.

 Recovery is not another self- punishing tool to add to the sabotage arsenal.

 Recovery is not an arena to display recanted loyalties.
 Recovery is not a method to use favorite abusive patterns or tools toward the ones who have cared and helped.
 It is not a platform to display self-sabotaging betrayal against the original dream, newly formed values or decision to recover.
 Some survivors quickly forget their promise to health and recovery at any price, no matter what.
 Much more hurt is produced in recovery from those who abandon recovery than is ever done through honest work for recovery.